Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 # Gigo Code Teacher
 >#### Your own personal tutor.

 The Gigo Code Teacher is a personal tutor designed to help users with all things programming.
-It seamlessly integrates with all code a user writes or interacts with inside the workspace.
+It seamlessly integrates with all code a user writes or interacts with inside the DevSpace.

 </br>

 ### **What makes Gigo Code Teacher Different?**

-Code Teacher integrates with the user's workspace and is context-aware.
+Code Teacher integrates with the user's DevSpace and is context-aware.
 This means that when the user has a question about their project, Code Teacher functions like a tutor, reading their code with them.

 This is contrary to the way in which normal AI (Artificial Intelligence) driven code tutors work.
 Typically, when using an online AI tutor, a user must manually input all their code into the system and then ask the system for help.
 This leads to less accurate results since users cannot provide all relevant information.